Do you know that Bioprinting will replace organ donors?

 - Can avoid organ trafficking

-- Affordable to almost everyone
+- Bioprinted organs would be affordable to almost everyone

-Cons of 3D Printing
+Cons of 3D Printing Organs

 - The patient might develop autoimmune to destroy donated tissue